simbrain/simbraindocs/src/docs/worlds/imageworld.md

 as inputs to other components, primarily neural networks.
 The interface can be used to create and edit sets of images.

-This can be used to model visual processing, for example retinal processing, or machine learning vision applications.
+The component can be used to model visual processing, for example retinal processing, or machine learning vision applications.

-It has two main components: a window for displaying an image and applying filters, and a network linked to that image.
-Each link is specific to a particular network-image pair, so changing the image, applying new filters, or creating a new network will necessitate establishing a new link.
+To get a quick sense of how image world works, try running the [simulations](../simulations) in `simulations > Image World`

 # Image Album